F.A.Q for custom work

 How long will my piece take to make?

 Lead time on any piece begins once all details are finalized and once a first or full payment is made.
-Currently, my lead time is 10-12 weeks.
+Currently, my lead time due to Covid-19 is 10-12 weeks.
 If your piece is particularly complicated it may exceed the lead time.

 Made to order pieces currently have a leads time of 2 weeks.